JazzMaster/LazGFX/README.md

 **Lazarus OGL demos DO NOT work (correctly).**

 Code has been abandoned.
+Code that used to work- suddenly isnt working.
-This appears to be a "shader sequence" or "3D depth" (Z axis) problem.
+(This appears to be a "shader sequence" or Perspective problem.)

 ### Focus: